 Excellent & Inclusive Schools

 Every student — regardless of sexual orientation, gender, race, class, learning differences, disabilities — should feel safe, well taught, and respected.
+I am an active member of Pierce School FLARE (Families Leading to Advance Equity) and the district-wide equity group that both promote diversity, equity and inclusion in our schools.

 Hiring, supporting, and retaining educators and administrators of color must be a priority.